Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Practical Design Trade

-In (c$_1$), the breaking of the last intermediate symmetry to $G_{\rm SM}$, e.g., $G_{3221} \to G_{\rm SM}$, generates only cosmic strings.
-Thus, inflation can be introduced before it.
-As a consequence, a cosmological phase transition of the last intermediate symmetry happens during the radiation era.
-In (c$_2$), the breaking of the last intermediate symmetry to $G_{\rm SM}$, e.g., $G_{422} \to G_{\rm SM}$, generates monopoles, where strings may be generated but domain walls are not.
-In (c$_3$), the breaking of the last intermediate symmetry to $G_{\rm SM}$ generates domain walls, denoted as ``w'' above the arrow.
-Most breaking chains (26 of 31) belong to type (c$_1$) and only 2 chain and 3 chains belongs types (c$_2$) and (c$_3$), respectively \cite{King:2021gmj}.
-For type (c$_1$) chains, similar to chains in category (a), inflation can be introduced before the breaking of the lowest intermediate symmetry, and thus the SGWB from the phase transition, if it is first-order, might be observed.
+In these chains, cosmic strings are formed during the final symmetry breaking step to the SM, while monopoles are generated during the preceding intermediate breaking step.} {In (c$_2$), the breaking of $G_{422}$, generates only monopoles.} In (c$_3$), the breaking of the last intermediate symmetry to $G_{\rm SM}$ generates domain walls, denoted as ``w'' above the arrow.
+Most breaking chains (26 of 31) belong to type (c$_1$) and only 2 chain and 3 chain belongs types (c$_2$) and (c$_3$), respectively \cite{King:2021gmj}. {We analyze potential SGWB via phase transitions in these chains.} For type (c$_1$) chains, similar to chains in category (a), inflation can be introduced before the breaking of the lowest intermediate symmetry, and thus the SGWB from the phase transition, if it is first-order, might be observed.
 Note that, here the phase transition could happen along with $G_{3221} \to G_{\rm SM}$ or $G_{421} \to G_{\rm SM}$, which are essentially the breaking of $SU(2)_R \times U(1)_X \to U(1)_Y$ and $SU(4)_c \times U(1)_R \to SU(3)_c \times U(1)_Y$, respectively.
 More DOF of gauge bosons, as well as necessary Higgs multiplets responsible for the symmetry breaking, helps to promote the phase transition to be first-order.
 Following the discussions in e.g., \cite{Bertolini:2009qj,Chakrabortty:2019fov,King:2021gmj}, the energy scale of the lowest intermediate symmetry breaking span several orders of magnitude.
-It could be as high as $10^{13}$~GeV, or decrease to $10^{6}$~GeV, depending on the breaking chains, particle contents included in the RG running for the gauge unification.
+It could be as high as $10^{13}$~GeV, or decrease to $10^{6}$~GeV, depending on the breaking chains and particle contents included in the RG running for the gauge unification.
 In this work, we will take care those might be observable in kHz - MHz GW measurements, referring to the energy scale around $10^6$ - $10^9$~GeV.
 In type (c$_2$), monopoles are generated, and their masses are naturally around the same scale of the symmetry breaking, i.e., in our preset regime $\sim 10^6$ - $10^9$~GeV.
 They are too light to dominate the energy density of the expanding Universe, and thus inflation does not have to be introduced after their production \cite{Lazarides:1984pq, Kephart:2001ix}.
 In type (c$_3$), domain walls are generated due to the spontaneous breaking of $Z_2^C$.
-Any topologically stable domain walls with the mass scale above 10~MeV generated after inflation can overclose the Universe \cite{Vilenkin:1984ib} and thus type (c$_3$) will not be considered.
+Any topologically stable domain walls with the mass scale above 10~MeV generated after inflation can overclose the Universe \cite{Vilenkin:1984ib} and thus type (c$_3$) will not be considered. {As for metastable strings, we expect chains in category ($\text{c}_{11}$) predict such topological defects if the last two breaking scales are sufficiently close.
+It is worth noting that, in contrast to phase-transition-induced gravitational waves, an observable GW signal from metastable strings requires these breaking scales to lie not far below the GUT scale.
+Other chains, including the remaining ones in category ($\text{c}_{1}$) and those in categories ($\text{c}_{2}$) and ($\text{c}_{3}$), are not expected to produce observable metastable strings for the following reasons: the remaining ($\text{c}_{1}$) chains, namely, those including $Z_2^C$ in the second last step breaking, generate domain walls, which are severely constrained in cosmology; chains in category ($\text{c}_{2}$) have no strings generated at the final breaking step; and chains in ($\text{c}_{3}$) lead to domain walls formed during the last step of symmetry breaking.}